HermesGermany/galapagos/docs/galapagos_user_guide.md

    <img alt="change-owner" src="./galapagos_user_guide_images/change-owner.png" width="600" height="300">
    </p>
 Here you will be again asked whether you are sure to change the owning Application.
-By confirming, the roles of the producer and the old Owner will change.
+By confirming, the roles of the producer and the current Owner will swap.
 Of course, you can just use the button again, if you want the former Owner to be again the owning Application of the topic.
 Please note that it is only possible to change the owner for API Topics, so the Owner of a internal Topic cannot be changed.

-What about staging?
-Well, if you are changing

 ## Change advanced topic settings